zerofo/sys-con/README.md

 Reboot the Nintendo Switch.

 **Important note**: If you enable the trace or debug log level, the sys-module will automatically increase the polling frequency to 100ms (for debug) and 500ms (for trace).
 This will add a lot of latency to your controller (this isn't a problem and is expected).
-So if you want to press a button, you have to hold it down for 1 second.
+So, if you want to press a button, you have to hold it down for 1 second.
 These log levels (trace and debug) cannot be used to play a game, they are for debugging purposes only.

 ## Features
 - [x] HID joystick/gamepad supported (PC Controller compatible)
 - [x] Key mapping using VID/PID or profile
+- [x] Automatically add new controllers (Try to determine the best driver)
 - [x] Configurable deadzone
 - [x] Configurable polling frequency
 - [x] Configurable controller color using #RGBA